CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Their main disadvantage is limited color availability.

-You might also be interested in the road cycling shoes for wide feet.
+You might also be interested in the road cycling shoes for people with wide feet.

 TIEM Slipstream (Best Indoor Cycling Shoes for Wide Feet and Walking)